 | TL;DR summary at top | Highlights the answer upfront; models often grab this for quick responses. |

-| Schema markup (Article/FAQ) | Provides machine-readable structure and context; improves trust and citation opportunities. |
+| Schema markup (Article/FAQ/etc.) | Provides machine-readable structure and context; improves disambiguation and citation opportunities. |

 | Fast, text-first loading | Ensures crawlers see all content (no heavy JS or delays); LLM can ingest page fully. |